Coast Guard coordinates rescue of 2 from sailboat disabled in rough weather

 |0

-This work, Coast Guard coordinates rescue of 2 from sailboat disabled in rough weather, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Coast Guard coordinates rescue of 2 from sailboat disabled in rough weather, by PO1 Stephen Lehmann, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Coast Guard coordinates rescue of 2 from sailboat disabled in rough weather

 LEAVE A COMMENT